Social Accounts

 Stakeholder Mapping

-Stakeholder No. of Stakeholders No. consulted % age consulted Methodology
+Stakeholder No. of Stakeholders No. consulted % consulted Methodology

 Objectives / Achievements / Impact